FlyingMandarine/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 ```

 <!-- Uutta tässä on se, että sovellus on määritelty react redux -kirjaston tarjoaman [Provider](https://github.com/reactjs/react-redux/blob/master/docs/api.md#provider-store)-komponentin lapsena ja että sovelluksen käyttämä store on annettu Provider-komponentin attribuutiksi <i>store</i>.  -->
-Note, that the application is now defined as a child of a [Provider](https://react-redux.js.org/api/provider) -component provided by the react redux library.
+Note that the application is now defined as a child of a [Provider](https://react-redux.js.org/api/provider) component provided by the react redux library.
 The application's store is given to the Provider as its attribute <i>
 store</i>.

 Defining the action creators has been moved to the file <i>reducers/noteReducer.js</i> where the reducer is defined.
-File looks like this:
+The file looks like this:

 ```js
 const noteReducer = (state = [], action) => {